 • they are confident in the schools ability to deal with the bullying behaviour and steps are taken to help them feel safe again

-For pupils who engage in bullying behaviour:
+For students who engage in bullying behaviour:

 • sanctions and learning programmes hold them to account for their behaviour and help them to face up to the harm they have caused